What is Product Discovery?

 In recent years Instagram has solidified its place at the top of the table for driving inspiration-driven purchases.

 It’s clear why brands like Pretty Little Thing, Boohoo, Asos, etc., are succeeding in focusing on digital-first and relying heavily on influencer marketing on social media.

 The High Intent Phase – Going For the Kill

 Now that they’re done with the inspiration phase, the consumer arrives at the next stage – how to find the product they have chosen in the discovery phase.
-Often consumers know what product they want, but they do not know the key identifiers – brand, style, season, and other product details.
-This point shop is where shoppers start searching on Google or their favorite eCommerce website.
+Consumers often know what product they want but do not know the key identifiers – brand, style, season, and other product details.
+This point shop is where shoppers start searching on Google or their favorite ecommerce website.

 Google found that at least 63% of shoppers begin their purchase journey online in some manner, with social media and search playing a focal role in the journey.

 According to Salesforce and Publicis Sapient, “75% of consumers’ search queries are brand new each month, showing just how fast consumers are discovering new product types, brands, and features.”
 And this gets us to one of the most critical aspects of product discovery – ecommerce search.
 Search also lets brands understand what shoppers are looking for on the website – giving them vital information to connect shoppers with their ideal product.

 But, most ecommerce search is centrally flawed – with most vendors doing a bare minimum of simple text and phrase matching to throw up product results.
 Such a scenario makes for a search experience that is non-intuitive and irrelevant – ultimately playing a detrimental role in the purchase decision.
 In a study commissioned by Baymard Institute, findings on ecommerce search and results show “surprisingly dismal support for essential ecommerce search query types.”

 - 70% require users to search with the same product jargon the site uses